semagrow/kobe/operator/README.md

 This will set the operator running in your kubernetes cluster and needs to be done only once.

-To enable the logging subsystem, run the following
+To enable the evaluation metrics extraction subsystem, run the following
 ```
 helm repo add elastic https://helm.elastic.co
 helm repo add kiwigrid https://kiwigrid.github.io